vidinfra/flexprice/docs/prds/line_item_discount.md

 ## Note
-Follow the best pratices and existing pattern
+Follow the best practices and existing pattern